-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.

-Washington, D.C.
 20549

-FORM 10-Q
+FORM 10-0

-(Mark One) ------- ------
+(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2011

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to to

-Commission File Number: 0-26520

-NEOPROBE CORPORATION

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-425 Metro Place North, Suite 300, Dublin, Ohio

-(Address of principal executive offices)

-(Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box Non-accelerated filer \Box Accelerated filer ⊠ Smaller reporting company □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12-b-2 of the Act.)

-Yes 🗆 No 🗵

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 94,701,936 shares of common stock, par value \$.001 per share (as of the close of business on August 1, 2011).

-(IRS Employer Identification No.)

-43017-1367 (Zip Code)

-Yes 🗵 No 🗆
+☒ QUARTERLY REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 20 11 ☐ TRANSITION REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to to Commission File Number: 0-26520 NEC OPROBE CORPORATION (Exact name of of registrant as specified in its charter) Delaware 31-1080091 (State or other jurisdiction of incorporation or organization (IRS Employer Identification No.) 425 Metro Place North, Suite 300, Dublin, Ohio 43017-1367 (Address of principal executive offices) (Zip Code) (614) 793-7500 (Registrant's t elephone number, including area code) (Former name, former address ss and former fiscal year, if changed since last report) all reports required to be filed by Section 13 or 15(d) of the Securities Exchange horter period that the registrant was required to file such reports), and (2) has been Yes ⊠ No □ ed electronically and posted on its corporate Web site, if any, every Interactive Data 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such fix Yes ⊠ No □ celerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting 'accelerated filer' and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer □ Non-accelerated filer □ Accelerated filer ⊠ Smaller reporting company □ Indicate by check mark whether the registrant is a shell con mpany (as defined in Rule 12-b-2 of the Act.)
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the is of common stock, par value \$.001 per share (as of the clos suer's classes of common stock, as of the latest practicable date: 95,110,527 shares e of business on November 1, 2011).